 SIMPLE TIPS FOR WINTER-TIME TRAINING

-Now that the new year is well under way, and we’re all running and turning our focus toward our 2017 race series, I thought it would be a good time to share a few of my own tried and true tips on winter-time training.
-We are now 11 weeks out from Boston, the Big One, but winter training isn’t only about preparing for a spring marathon.
+Now that the Winter is nearly here, I thought it would be a good time to share a few of my own tried and true tips on winter-time training.
+We are now a few months out from Boston, the Big One, but winter training isn’t only about preparing for a spring marathon.
 These tips apply to any training that you’re doing right now.

 Don’t take winter running too seriously!